 - a.
 Fair Use Clarification: Legislators can provide clearer guidelines on the application of fair use in the context of AI, particularly regarding the use of copyrighted works for training AI models.
 This could involve establishing specific criteria or exceptions for AI-related uses. - b.
-Licensing Models: Encouraging or mandating licensing agreements between copyright holders and AI developers could ensure that creators are compensated for the use of their works in AI training.
-This could be similar to existing models in other industries, such as music licensing.
+Licensing Models: Encouraging or mandating licensing agreements between copyright holders and Al developers could ensure that creators are https://copyrightblog.kluweriplaw.com/2024/05/28/artificial-intelligence-and-copyright-the-italian-ai-law-proposal/.